FarronF/limerick-council-meetings/meetings/2021/12/14-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 19th October 2021.md

 for the development of Greenway schemes from the DoT and will be managed through the Mid-

-West National Road Design Office (NWMRDO) and there will be a requirement to comply with TII--- 5
+West National Road Design Office (NWMRDO) and there will be a requirement to comply with TII
+---
+5

 guidelines and spending codes.
 Some of the Greenway schemes include the Rathkeale to City